tuladhasum/tetrade/index.md

   </div>

-  <p>Nepalese Handloom silk is a manufacturer, exporter and retailer since 1985.
+  <p><span class="dropcap">N</span>epalese Handloom silk is a manufacturer, exporter and retailer since 1985.
 Our showroom is at Thamel tourist hub center.
 The shawls we manufacture are a product of quality consciousness and dedicated workmanship.
 We employ mostly experienced women for this very intricate art of hand-skill, together with our profound supervision in every step of processing.
 We are committed to provide full satisfaction to our customers.</p>

   <p>You will find our products irresistible whether for personal use or for business purpose.
 It makes a perfect gift for someone you really care for.
 We have the experience of over 30 years in this field.</p>